tomrossmann/Backload/README.md

 * Content type subfolders: Based on the content type files can automatically be stored in an appropriate subfolder.
 This feature is fully customizable.
 * Unique file names: Files can be stored with a unique name and also remapped to their original name.
 * Cropping and resizing: This can be setup in the web.config file or in a request from the client.
-* Image type convertion: Images can be converted to a different target type.
+* Image type conversion: Images can be converted to a different target type.
 * Security: Access control with authentication and authorization (roles based).

 ### Setup